City Hall in San Francisco opened in 1915. It replaced the old City Hall building destroyed by the 1906 earthquake.

 For some of the links on this page, I receive a small commission when you purchase.
 You don't pay more when you buy through me and it gives me the chance to offer you all this great content for free!

 Learn More: One of the best ways to learn even more about this tragic event is to watch the movie Milk.
 Sean Penn portrays Harvey Milk and the movie does a great job in capturing what happened during this fateful day in City Hall.
-Watch it today on Amazon Instant Video .
+Find options to watch it on Amazon.

 After you've spent some time in the Rotunda and the second floor, head to the South Light Room on the first floor.
 It's on the south side of the Grand Staircase.